sergemaunda/alx-zero_day/0x03-git/README.md

-Directory for Git and GitHub tasks for the 0x03-git project.
+Folder for Git and GitHub tasks for the 0x03-git project.